DerBejijing/mc-portal-engine/README.md

 # mc-portal-engine
 Portal 2 as a datapack in minecraft

+**Currently everything is being renewed, so for some time you won't see any updates here!
+Certain bugs and garbage are still in the code and will NOT be fixed until the new version is published!**

 This is my current project: creating Portal (2) in vanilla minecraft.
 You will need the resource-pack [here](https://github.com/DerBejijing/mc-portal-resources) to use it.
 It may seen like a very long readme, but that is just because it is very detailed.
 The most is just unnecessary stuff.
 *THIS IS NOT MADE FOR SURVIVAL PROJECTS!
 The purpose is to create own testchambers and it does not make sense to use it for something else!*